Mitgliederverwaltung am Laptop

 Purpose of data

 The collection and storage of data must not be random, but is subject to the principle of minimization.
-This means that member data must serve a purpose, e.g. be part of the professional organization of the club.
+This means that member data must serve a purpose, e.g. be part of the professional organization of the association.
 They may also be stored during and for this purpose.

 Personal data